-ULI staff will also work closely with the sponsor in the creation of a “scope of work”.
-A scope of work is prepared as a set of questions (usually about 10 primary questions) that the panel will use as their assignment while onsite.
+ULI staff members work closely with the sponsor in the creation of a scope of work, which takes the form of about 10 primary questions that define the panel’s assignment.

 A typical panel week is arranged as follows:

-The panel will actually draft the report while on site.
+The panelists draft the report while on site.
 The Friday presentation of the panel’s findings is a detailed summary of the written panel report.

-- Approximately 30 days after completion of the panel, the sponsor will receive a draft report manuscript
+- Approximately 30 days after completion of the panel, the sponsor receives a report manuscript.

 - After the sponsor submits comments on the manuscript, ULI publishes the report.
 The sponsor receives 200 printed copies of the report, as well as a digital version.